MathiasReker/blmvuln/README.md

 1. Download the latest version of the module: https://github.com/MathiasReker/blmvuln/releases/latest

-2. The installation is 100 % according to PrestaShop's standards:

-    Login into your shop's back office
+2. Login into your shop's back office

-    Go to "Module Manager"
+3. Go to "Module Manager"

-    Click on "Upload a Module"
+4. Click on "Upload a Module"

-    Upload and install the module
+5. Upload and install the module

 ## Usage

-Open the module and click on "Run the cleaning process".
+1. Open the module and click on "Run the cleaning process".

-That's it!

-After running the cleaning process, you can uninstall the module.
+2. After running the cleaning process, you can uninstall the module.

 ## Compatibility